 The Fair Work Commission varied many awards, which allowed employees to take annual leave at half pay to manage the impact of the coronavirus pandemic.

-Information about when this entitlement ended is available on our website.
+Information about when this entitlement ended is available in our article on Unpaid pandemic leave.

 What leave options are available during quarantine and self-isolation?

 For information about accessing leave for employees who have to quarantine or self-isolate due to the Covid-19 pandemic, please see Quarantine & self-isolation: pay & leave options.